create a Native American diorama with legos and creativity US history 7th Texas history

 Quick and Easy Native American Report

 In college, as a history minor, I was required to take Texas history.
 The class was only offered on Tuesday/Thursday from 4:30 to 6:30.
 As a sophomore, I signed up to take the class and made it through precisely one class before dropping it.
-The professor was particularly enamored with some of the more… Shall we say sensationalist aspects of the Native Americans?
+The professor was particularly enamored with some of the more… Shall we say sensationalist aspects of the local tribes?
 I left the class with zero appetite that night, and the next morning went to the registrar and dropped the class.
-So when it came time for my kids to cover Native Americans in our Texas history class, I was dreading it.
+So when it came time for my kids to cover Native Americans in our Texas History class, I was dreading it.
 That is why I farmed out their Native American lesson to them.
-They studied and created a Native American report.
+They studied and created a Native American report, meaning I just graded this history lesson, and thankfully didn’t have to write it.

 How to create an amazing Native American report